zubinchopra/portaldocs/portal-sdk/templates/msportalfx-test.md

 ```

-There are also several API's available to make testing common functionality within browse such as context menu commands and column picking fucntionality for more details see [Browse Scenarios](#msportalfx-test-scenarios-browse).
+There are also several API's available to make testing common functionality within browse such as context menu commands and column picking fucntionality for more details see [Browse Scenarios](#scenarios-browse).

-<a name="msportalfx-test-scenarios-blades-common-portal-blades-settings-blade"></a>
 ##### Settings Blade

 Navigation to the `SettingsBlade` is done via the `ResourceSummaryPart` on a resource summary blade.
 The following demonstrates how to navigate to a settings blade and click on a setting.